-Born Isabelle Rose Mahkent to Cameron, the second Icicle and Artemis Crock, the third Tigress.
-She was born in JSA All-Stars #11 released in December 2010.
+Isabelle Rose Mahkent is born to Cameron, the second Icicle and Artemis Crock, the third Tigress in JSA All-Stars #11 released in December 2010.

-There’s not a lot of information about Isabelle outside of the fact her father was terrified of being a parent.
+There’s not a lot of information about Isabelle.
+Her father was terrified of being a parent.
 Whether Cameron was afraid of being the type of parent to his daughter his father was to him is up for debate.

 Other Icicle Relatives

-Joar, who was a hitman, ended up in a coma while Cameron was an assassin for hire.
+Joar ends up in a coma, while Cameron is an assassin for hire.
 The elder Mahkent ended up dying while his son’s status is unknown.

-The relationship between the pair was considered close.
-Cameron wanted revenge on the JSA for putting his father in a coma.
+The relationship between the pair is close.
+Cameron wants revenge on the JSA for putting his father in a coma.

-In conclusion, the second Icicle murdered the Sylvester Pemberton/Star-Spangled Kid as well as Wesley Dodds/Sandman.
-He also targeted Courtney Whitmore/Stargirl, the student of the Star Spangled Kid.
-Cameron almost succeed in killing her but Oliver Queen/Green Arrow put a stop to him.
+In conclusion, the second Icicle murders Sylvester Pemberton/Star-Spangled Kid and Wesley Dodds/Sandman.
+He also targets Courtney Whitmore/Stargirl, the student of the Star-Spangled Kid.
+Cameron almost succeeds in killing her, but Oliver Queen/Green Arrow puts a stop to him.

-The father and son Icicle duo were included in the animated series, Young Justice.
-Introduced in Season 1, Cameron and Joar are inmates at Belle Reve.
-They’re referred to as Icicle Sr and Icicle Jr, respectively.
+The father and son Icicle duo pop in the animated series Young Justice.
+Introduced in Season 1, Cameron and Joar are inmates at Belle Reve and are referred to as Icicle Sr and Icicle Jr, respectively.

-Cameron has more of a role in the series than his father who only appears in two episodes of Season 1.
+Cameron has more of a role in the series than his father, who appears in two episodes of Season 1.
 He crushes on Miss Martian, not knowing that she’s disguised before seeing her kiss Superboy.
 At first, he is horrified that she’s making out with her ‘brother’.
-Though he soon realises that’s not the case at all.
+Though, he soon realises that’s not the case.
 He, much like his comic counterpart was born with his powers while his dad has a weapon.

 Junior’s character design changes massively between seasons 1 and 3.
 He is also much more likeable as he interacts with the heroes before he tries taking them down.